 3.1.
 The Company shall process personal data for any of the following purposes:

 3.1.2.
-Processing of orders placed via the Website, including as part of events organized by the Company;
+Processing of orders, including as part of events organized by the Company;

 3.1.3.
 Promotion of Company goods, works, and services to Website visitors by contacting them directly using diverse means of communication;